 Is there a connection between ovarian cysts and ovarian cancer?
 Ovarian cysts that are considered small, around 3 centimeters, are relatively common (such as in women who have polycystic ovarian syndrome) and the majority of the time are benign (non-cancerous).
 However, if a woman develops cysts that are bigger than 6 centimeters and they persist throughout multiple menstrual cycles, or they develop during childhood or after menopause when cysts are less common, then this should be further investigated.
 These types of cysts are considered “abnormal,” and may not be cancerous, but could possibly contribute to ovarian cancer in some cases.

-Ovarian Cancer Staging & Diagnosis
+Staging and Diagnosis

 The American Cancer Society estimates that about 22,280 new cases of ovarian cancer are diagnosed each year in the U.S., and that about 14,240 women will die from ovarian cancer annually.
 (5) Women with ovarian cancer who are treated right away — when the disease is still in its early stages — have a much better chance of survival and recovery.
 But sadly, only about 20 percent of all cases are found early, in either stage I or II.
 When ovarian cancer is caught in its later stages, meaning stage III or higher, the survival rate can be as low as 28 percent.